 Accident insurance in the United States of America is as much a black water swamp as any other category of health insurance.
 Attractive (sometimes) websites and carefully worded PR copy make you think you’ve found the Valhalla of covering your backcountry skiing behind, but read the fine print before you dump your piggy bank.
 Oh, and what’s NOT in the fine print will chomp your wallet as well.
 (See Part 1, Rescue Insurance.)

 Due to their advertising, Aflac is well known for accident insurance.
 Like any insurance company you’ll spend hours figuring out if they’ll provide anything useful in return for your coin.
-You can download a huge 36 megabyte PDF “brochure” on their website, then after thinking you’re getting an idea of what they offer (as well as using up a large chunk of your monthly bandwidth) you’ll notice text that reads “Refer to the policy and rider for COMPLETE DEFINITIONS, details, limitations, and exclusions.”
+You can download a PDF “brochure” on their website, then after thinking you’re getting an idea of what they offer you’ll notice text that reads: “Refer to the policy and rider for COMPLETE DEFINITIONS, details, limitations, and exclusions.”
 So what you’ve just read is mere PR copy.
 Shucks.

 People who like Aflac say it pays quickly, and making a claim is easy (at least when they do cover you).